YMaher99/AutoML-Calibration-Task/readme.md

 run "docker-compose up"

 ### To forecast
-Send a post request at "http://localhost:5000/predict" with the request body similar to the following example.
+Send a POST request at "http://localhost:5000/predict" with the request body similar to the following example.

 ```JSON
 {